Courage of Conscience Award Recipients

 17. THICH NHAT HANH

-Exiled Vietnamese Buddhist monk, humanitarian, ethical vegetarian and spiritual teacher for his example of compassion and forgiveness following the destructive war in Vietnam.
+Exiled Vietnamese Buddhist monk, humanitarian, author, ethical vegetarian and spiritual teacher for his example of compassion and forgiveness following the destructive war in Vietnam.
 Read More

 18. ZELL DRAZ